 God is calling us into the diasporic harvest field and to assist “the least” in our sphere of influence.
 May our hearts be tender and receptive to his calling.

 “For through him we both have access in one Spirit to the Father.
 So then you are no longer strangers and aliens, but you are fellow citizens with the saints and members of the household of God, built on the foundation of the apostles and prophets, Christ Jesus himself being the cornerstone, in whom the whole structure, being joined together, grows into a holy temple in the Lord” (Eph.
 2:18-21, ESV).

-Rick Eshbaugh serves with his wife, Esther, as the Central District Conference minister and represents the CDC on the USMB Board of Faith and Life, Leadership Board and National Strategy Team as well as the Tabor College Board of Directors.
-Eshbaugh is a 1985 graduate of MB Biblical Seminary, now Fresno Pacific Biblical Seminary, and has served as a USMB pastor in Oklahoma, Kansas, Washington, Oregon and North Dakota.
+Rick Eshbaugh serves as director of financial discipleship with MB Foundation.
+Prior to joining MB Foundation in 2022, Eshbaugh and his wife, Esther, served as district minister to the Central District Conference.
+Eshbaugh is a 1985 graduate of MB Biblical Seminary, now Fresno Pacific Biblical Seminary, and served as a USMB pastor in Oklahoma, Kansas, Washington, Oregon and North Dakota.
 He also worked for several years with Church Resource Ministries as part of the national reFocusing team.
-Eshbaugh will transition in August 2022 to serving as director of financial discipleship with MB Foundation.
+The Eshbaughs live in Hillsboro, Kansas.